Back to Blog

 The direct answer is: nothing bad.
 You are safe.

-Writing 155 words on Task 1 is perfectly fine.
-In fact, it is in the ideal range.
-The rule states that you should write at least 150 words.
 Anything above 150 words will not receive a penalty for length.
 Writing 155 words means you have met the minimum requirement and likely presented a concise, well-structured summary without unnecessary padding.

 Is there an official penalty for writing under 150 or 250 words?